Your cookie preferences

 If you're looking for a card that gives you perks and rewards and offers greater flexibility in paying off debt then you could consider a reward credit card instead of a charge card.

 It is possible to combine benefits, perks and rewards with a credit card that allows you to borrow over a longer period.
 Some credit cards offer rewards while others have the incentive of giving you cashback on your spending.
-With cashback cards the APR (Annual Percentage Rate) is usually higher than average in order to discourage you from borrowing for long periods.
+With cashback cards the APR (Annual Percentage Rate) is usually higher than average so you should pay them off in full each month.

 Charge cards and credit cards work similarly.
 You spend money on your card and pay back the borrowing at a later date.
 You can use charge cards and credit cards for all types of purchases, including one-off large items.